Unforgotten: Plot

 Series 1 focuses on the murder of James "Jimmy" Sullivan (Harley Alexander-Sule), a 17-year-old who disappeared in 1976.
-His remains are discovered during the demolition of a house in North London.
+His remains are discovered during the demolition of a house in north London.

 Series 2 follows the murder of David Walker (Daniel Gosling), a Conservative Party consultant who went missing in 1990.
 His saponified remains are found in a suitcase in the River Lea in north-east London.

 Series 3 investigates the murder of schoolgirl Hayley Reid (Bronagh Waugh), who disappeared from a seaside resort town on New Year's Eve 1999.
 Her skeleton is discovered by workmen repairing the central reservation of the M1 motorway in London.

-Series 4 follows the discovery in 2020 of Matthew Walsh's headless and handless corpse, apparently frozen since his disappearance in 1990 when he encountered five police trainees celebrating their graduation from the academy.
+Series 4 follows the discovery in 2020 of Matthew Walsh's headless and handless corpse, found inside an old freezer removed during a house clearance in north London.
+His body had apparently been frozen since his disappearance in 1990 when he encountered five police trainees celebrating their Passing Out from the academy.